-- Use immediately or store in a wide mouth pint mason jar in the refrigerator for up to 2 weeks.
+- Use immediately or store in a wide-mouth pint mason jar or other airtight container in the refrigerator for up to 2 weeks.

-Storage: This pesto will keep in a wide-mouth pint mason jar in the refrigerator for 2 weeks, or in the freezer for up to 1 year.
-I store my pesto in wide-mouth pint mason jars since they’re freezer friendly!
+- Storage: This dairy free pesto will keep in a wide-mouth pint mason jar in the refrigerator for 2 weeks or in the freezer for up to 1 year.
+I store my dairy free pesto in wide-mouth pint mason jars since they’re freezer friendly!

-Nutritional Yeast: If you are really craving that “cheesy” taste without the dairy, add 3-4 tbsp of nutritional yeast.
-This will add a yummy, cheesy flavor, but it’s totally optional.
+- Nutritional Yeast: If you are really craving that cheesy flavor without the dairy, add 3-4 tbsp of nutritional yeast.
+This will add a yummy, cheesy, and nutty flavor, but it’s totally optional.

 Yes!
 I’ve made this basil pesto with almonds, cashews, walnuts, pecans and pistachios.
 Each nut gives a tasty and unique flavor.
 Feel free to use whichever nut you have on hand in the same quantity.